 “Being kind to myself and recognizing I’m doing my best, being patient, and unplugging.
 Making time for loved ones, friends, family, and living a healthy lifestyle.
 As a therapist, it’s important to walk the walk and take care of myself so I can be my best self for my clients, too.” - Nelani Ratnalingam, Therapist

-All three of these practitioners can help you work towards an inspired life with a better work-life balance.
+Both of these practitioners can help you work towards an inspired life with a better work-life balance.